rails/rails/guides/source/testing.md

 Now, if you noticed, we first wrote a test which fails for a desired functionality, then we wrote some code which adds the functionality and finally we ensured that our test passes.
 This approach to software development is referred to as _Test-Driven Development_ (TDD).

-TIP: Many Rails developers practice _Test-Driven Development_ (TDD).
-This is an excellent way to build up a test suite that exercises every part of your application.
-TDD is beyond the scope of this guide, but one place to start is with [15 TDD steps to create a Rails application](http://andrzejonsoftware.blogspot.com/2007/05/15-tdd-steps-to-create-rails.html).

 To see how an error gets reported, here's a test containing an error:

 ```ruby